USEPA/USEEIO/import_emission_factors/README.md

 ## BEA API Access
 To make calls to BEA for service imports data (by BEA service category, country, and year), users must first register at https://apps.bea.gov/api/signup/.
 After doing so, users will be provided with an API key to the provided email.
-Store this as 'BEA_API_key.yaml' in the API subfolder of the import_factors_exio directory.
+Store this as 'BEA_API_key.yaml' in the API subfolder of the import_emission_factors directory.

 ## Package requirements
 - pandas